inno-devops-labs/S25-core-course-labs/app_python/DOCKER.md

 ## Comparison: Standard vs. Distroless Images

-Standard Image - has package manager, shell, standard performance, size the same Distroless Image - no shell, no package manager, more secure, optimized, size the same
+- **Standard Image** - has package manager, shell, standard performance, size the same.
+- **Distroless Image** - no shell, no package manager, more secure, optimized, size the same.

 ### Distroless
 - Smaller attack surface: No shell or package manager reduces vulnerabilities.